sim590/lain-wiki/fs.md

 * `seconds`, notification time in seconds
 * `scr`, screen in which display the notification

-**Note that** naughty notifications requires `beautiful.font` or `notification_preset.font` to be monospaced, in order to correctly display the output.
+**Note that** naughty notifications requires `notification_preset.font` to be monospaced, in order to correctly display the output.